• Home

 It’s worth noting that you will need to purchase 5 AAA batteries as they don’t come included in the box.

 Overall, it’s not hard to see why Botley is considered one of the best coding robots available to buy.
-He’s fun, cute, intelligent and provides great developmental benefits, especially in terms of STEM skills.
-So, if you’re looking for an affordable, fun and education gift for your child, Botley is worth considering.
+He’s fun, cute, intelligent, and provides great developmental benefits, especially in terms of STEM skills.
+So, if you’re looking for an affordable, fun and educational gift for your child, Botley is worth considering.

 Other toys we reviewed that you might enjoy: